AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Quick_Start.md

 ```

 ## Error handling

-To deal with common errors you encounter, refer to the following sections:
+Refer to the following sections to troubleshoot:

 ### Handling transient service interruptions